tldr-pages/tldr/pages/common/http-server.md

 `http-server --log-ip`

-- Start a HTTP server with CORS enabled via the `Access-Control-Allow-Origin: *` header:
+- Start a HTTP server with CORS enabled by including the `Access-Control-Allow-Origin: *` header in all responses:

 `http-server --cors`